lewis-hue/End-to-End-Data-Architecture-and-Analytics-Pipeline-on-AWS/README.md

 **Description:**

-**AWS Glue** performs ETL (Extract, Transform, Load) processing on the ingested data.
-It cleans the raw data and applies transformations such as filtering, aggregation, and enrichment.
-The transformed data is then stored in the curated S3 bucket for analysis.
+**AWS Glue** is responsible for ETL processing, where it cleans the raw data and applies necessary transformations (such as filtering, aggregation, and enrichment).
+The resulting transformed data is stored in the **Curated S3 Bucket** for use in analysis.

 **Impact:**

-- Cleans and formats data for consistency and usability.
+- **Data Quality**: Ensures that data is cleaned, formatted, and transformed to meet the needs of downstream applications.
-- Applies business rules to the data, preparing it for the next stages in the pipeline.
+- **Business Rules Application**: Implements specific business rules to align the data with operational needs.
-- Ensures the quality of data through automated job execution.
+- **Automated Processing**: ETL jobs are automated, ensuring consistent and efficient data processing.

 **Importance:**

-ETL processing is crucial for maintaining the integrity of the data and ensuring that only relevant, high-quality data is used for analysis, which is key for making informed business decisions.
+ETL processing ensures that only the most relevant and high-quality data is used in the analytics pipeline, enabling better decision-making and accurate insights.

 ---